HanaOrg/Konbini/packages/client/guard/README.md

 ## Requirements for running

-These only apply if you're running the antivirus scan.
+Only if you're running the antivirus scan:

 - A Linux machine (preferably Debian, though any distribution should do).
 Otherwise, WSL.
 - ClamAV installed.

+Overall:

-- A not too high internet bill.
+- A not too high internet bill (this is intense).

 ## How it works